root-project/root/graf2d/doc/v604/index.md

   because the `GetTextExtend` method behaved differently in batch mode and "screen" mode.
 This is now fixed.
 See http://root.cern.ch/phpBB3/viewtopic.php?f=3&t=18883
 - Improve the square-root drawing in case it is small.
+- Better adjustment of the tilde accent position in case of Cocoa backend.

 ### TMathText